 Non-Emergency Police: 131 444

-You can call this number if you need police assistance but there's no immediate danger, or if you have a non-urgent crime to report.
+You can call this number if you need police assistance when there's no immediate danger or to report a non-urgent crime.

 Download our Emergency Contact Sheet for Australia